Updated 2026-03-08

 • You need global regions for data residency

 Don't switch if SES is working and you have the engineering resources.
 But if you're spending engineer time building features that exist elsewhere, or if the DIY approach is slowing you down—the alternatives provide more value.
-Use our email warmup calculator to plan your transition.
+Use our email warmup calculator to plan your transition and verify your SPF records before switching providers.

 Frequently Asked Questions